NeluniM/simple_game/README.md

 cd C++-Quiz-Adventure
 ```

-2️⃣ **Compile the Program**:
+2️⃣ **Compile the Game**:
-Use a C++ compiler to build the game:
+Build the program using a C++ compiler:
 ```bash
 g++ quiz_adventure.cpp -o quiz_adventure
 ```

 3️⃣ **Run the Game**:
-Start the adventure by executing the program:
+Launch the game and start playing:
 ```bash
 ./quiz_adventure
 ```